-Electronic waste is one of the fastest growing components of the waste stream.
+Electronic waste is one of the fastest growing components of the waste stream worldwide.
 Electronic devices can contain toxic materials (including lead, mercury, and chromium) that should be managed responsibly as well as precious metals (such as gold) that should be recovered and recycled.

-Starting in 2011, the Vermont E-Cycles statute established a manufacturer-funded electronic waste ("e-waste") collection and recycling program, which provides free collection and recycling of computers, monitors, televisions, printers and computer peripherals to households, charities, school districts, and businesses that employ 10 or fewer individuals (covered entities).
+Starting in 2011, the Vermont E-Cycles statute established a manufacturer-funded electronic waste ("e-waste") collection and recycling program, which provides free collection and recycling of computers, monitors, televisions, printers and computer peripherals ("covered products") to households, charities, school districts, and businesses that employ 10 or fewer individuals (covered entities).
 In addition to E-cycles materials, Vermont's landfill disposal ban includes personal electronics such as digital assistants and music players; electronic game consoles; fax machines; telephones; answering machines; videocassette recorders; digital versatile disc players; digital converter boxes; stereo equipment; and power supply cords (as used to charge electronic devices).

-Collection Infrastructure: Throughout Vermont, covered entities can drop off up to 7 computers, monitors, televisions, printers, and computer peripherals at one time free of charge at over 100 collection locations around the state.
+Collection Infrastructure: Throughout Vermont, covered entities can drop off up to 7 covered products at one time free of charge at over 100 collection locations around the state.
 Collection locations are offered at municipal and private solid waste facilities and some electronics retailers.
 Vermont contracts with the National Center for Electronics Recycling (NCER) to implement the E-cycles program and bills electronics manufacturers for these costs.
 NCER's contracted recyclers provide collection and storage materials for collection locations.
 Recyclers must comply with U.S. EPA R2 or e-Stewards Standards.

 Diversion Status: Collection of covered electronics by the E-Cycles program has been decreasing by weight since 2016.
 This is primarily due to the changes in technology leading to lighter devices, such as flat-screen televisions and computer monitors compared to older cathode-ray-tube televisions and monitors.
+In 2022, the E-Cycles program collected 1,254 tons of electronics.
+The 2023 Waste Composition Study found less than 1% (105 tons) of covered electronic devices in Vermont municipal solid waste stream, by weight, which is considerably less than 1,631 tons of covered electronics found in 2018.